NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 # Authoring packages with COM interop assemblies

-Packages that contain COM interop assemblies need to include an appropriate targets file so that the correct `EmbedInteropTypes` metadata is added to projects using the PackageReference format.

-By default, the `EmbedInteropTypes` metadata is always false for all assemblies when PackageReference is used.
-Package authors must explicitly add this metadata by including a [targets file](#including-msbuild-props-and-targets-in-a-package).
-The target name should be unique to avoid conflicts; ideally, use a combination of your package name and the assembly being embedded.
-For an example, see [NuGet.Samples.Interop](https://github.com/NuGet/Samples/tree/master/NuGet.Samples.Interop).
+Packages that contain COM interop assemblies must include an appropriate [targets file](#including-msbuild-props-and-targets-in-a-package) so that the correct `EmbedInteropTypes` metadata is added to projects using the PackageReference format.
+By default, the `EmbedInteropTypes` metadata is always false for all assemblies when PackageReference is used, so the targets file adds this metadata explicitly.
+To avoid conflicts, the target name should be unique; ideally, use a combination of your package name and the assembly being embedded, replacing the `{InteropAssemblyName}` in the example below with that value.
+(Also see [NuGet.Samples.Interop](https://github.com/NuGet/Samples/tree/master/NuGet.Samples.Interop) for an example.)

 ```xml
 <Target Name="EmbeddingAssemblyNameFromPackageId" AfterTargets="ResolveReferences" BeforeTargets="FindReferenceAssembliesForReferences">